raaulalonso/push_swap/README.md

 This project focuses on algorithmics.
 I've developed an algorithm capable of sorting, from smallest to bigest, an undefined number of unique values.
 To achieve this, it utilizes two stacks and a specific set of instructions outlined below.
 Additionally, a visualizer is included to illustrate the sorting process for better comprehension.

+To develop this algorithm, I was restricted from using any C functions other than 'malloc,' 'free,' 'write,' 'read,' and 'exit'.

 ## Getting Started

 ### Prerequisites